-Behaviour needs are addressed through consultation involving parents, class teacher and, if necessary, the SENDCo and / or the Headteacher; this may result in a Positive Behaviour Plan being drawn up and regularly reviewed.
-Positive behaviour is rewarded following the school Behaviour Policy.
-Some members of staff are trained within Team Teach protocols to ensure, only if required, the safe handling of pupils.
-All behaviour and safety issues are monitored by the Governing body.
+Behaviour needs are addressed through consultation involving parents, class teacher and SENDCo and Deputy Head meeting to discuss the difficulties and may result in a Positive Behaviour Plan being drawn up and reviewed half termly.
+Positive behaviour is rewarded following the school behaviour policy.
+Some members of staff are trained within Team Teach protocols to ensure, only if required, safe handling of pupils.
+All behaviour and safety issues are monitored by the Behaviour and Safety sub-committee of the Governing body.